-State agencies decide whether or not to offer SFAs the temporary whole grain-rich exemption allowed by legislation.
+State agencies decide whether or not to offer school food authorities (SFAs) the temporary whole grain-rich exemption allowed by legislation.
 If a State agency wishes to do so, it must establish an approval process to evaluate an SFA's exemption request(s) and supporting documentation.
 The State agency's exemption request process is not subject to FNS approval.